Frezyx/talker/README.md

 <h2 align="center"> Advanced error handler and logger for dart and flutter apps ☎️</h2>

 <p align="center">
-    Log your app actions, catch and handle exceptions and errors, show alerts and share logs report
+    Log your app actions, catch and handle exceptions and errors, show alerts and share log reports
    <br>
    <span style="font-size: 0.9em"> Show some ❤️ and <a href="https://github.com/Frezyx/talker">star the repo</a> to support the project! </span>
 </p>